 Whether you’re at an early-stage startup or a Fortune 500 enterprise, managing cash flow is a vital component to your organization’s success.
 Cash flow management monitors cash inflows and outflows to help organizations accurately predict how much money will be available to use in the future.
-This helps companies pay vendors and suppliers on time and decide when to buy new assets.
+This helps them fund operations, pay vendors and suppliers on time and decide when to buy new assets.

 Below we further explore the strategic importance of cash flow management and how your business can integrate best practices into your AP workflow.